 Although this study looked at truck drivers, we know that sleep apnea puts all drivers at risk.
 Even those with a short morning commute may be at increased risk for dozing off behind the wheel because of sleep apnea.

 If you find yourself drowsy during the day, especially when you’re behind the wheel, it may be time to consider sleep apnea treatment.
-Please call (248) 480-0085 today for an appointment with Detroit sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+Please call (248) 480-0085 today for an appointment with Detroit sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.